Exploring the Spiritual and Cultural Soul of Ayodhya

 • A climb of 76 steps leads to the temple, with lively shops and street food nearby.

-Hanuman Garhi in Ayodhya
+hanuman garhi Hanuman Garhi Ayodhya

 • A beautifully decorated temple dedicated to Lord Ram and Sita.